 The Fulton County Soil and Water Conservation District is comprised of five District Supervisors: 3 elected and 2 appointed.
 District supervisors are unpaid state officials who work hand-in-hand with the Georgia Soil & Water Conservation Commission, NRCS, and local governments.

-Walt spent over forty years in construction of residential, commercial, and public facilities.
-He presently is a Construction Project Manager at Fulton County Public Works, involved with major water and sanitary sewer projects.
-Previously, Walt was President of Hillside Development and started the firm in 2002 until 2017.
-This firm develops residential and commercial community throughout the metro Atlanta area.
-He was Vice President at Eastern Development Group, Jim Cowart Residential, Gwinnett Partners, and Eagle Real Estate Advisors.
-At those development firms, he has developed over 3,200 residential lots, 30 commercial lots, 2 commercial buildings, and 10 recreation facilities within 40 different communities with construction cost for these projects over $300 million dollars, One of the communities Walter developed won the highest honor in the real estate industry from National Association of Home Builders and Professional Builders Magazine for the Best in American Living for Best Community Design, for Developments over 151 Homes, for Rivermoore Park in the City of Suwanee.
+Walter has spent over forty years in the development and construction of residential and commercial properties involving acquisition, entitlement, and development.
+Most recently, Walt was President at Hillside Development, Vice President at Eastern Development Group, Jim Cowart Residential, Gwinnett Partners, and Eagle Real Estate Advisors.
+At these firms and with his present company, he has developed over 3,200 residential lots, 30 commercial lots, 2 commercial buildings, and 10 recreation facilities within 40 different communities with construction cost for these projects over $300 million dollars, One of the communities Walter developed won the highest honor in the real estate industry from National Association of Home Builders and Professional Builders Magazine for the Best in American Living for Best Community Design, for Developments over 151 Homes, for Rivermoore Park in the City of Suwanee.
 The Gwinnett County Historic Society awarded one of Walter’s projects the Best Historic Preservation Project in the County.
-Another project won Exceptional Merit Award for Development Design in the Expansion of a Town Center, presented by the Atlanta Regional Commission and the Regional Business Coalition in 2002 for The Villages at Lafayette Park in the City of Fayetteville
+Another project of Walt’s won the Exceptional Merit Award for Development Design in the Expansion of a Town Center, presented by the Atlanta Regional Commission and the Regional Business Coalition in 2002 for The Villages at Lafayette Park in the City of Fayetteville.
+He is active in the Metro Atlanta Communities and serves as Supervisor on the Fulton County Soil and Water Conservation Commission for 22 years.
+He was the Vice Chairman of the City of Milton Board of Zoning Appeals for 10 years.
+He serves as a Board Member of the Gwinnett County Development Advisory Board for 12 years and is the Past President of the Georgia Section of Institute of Transportation Engineers.
+He recently finished 21 years of volunteer service to the March of Dimes and was awarded their Lifetime Distinguished Service Award.

-Walter earned his degree in Civil Engineering from Southern Polytechnic State University.
-He worked in the public sector as City Engineer and Director of Public Works for the City of Roswell, Deputy Public Works Director/ Capital Improvement Manager for the City of Sandy Springs and as Senior Engineer for the City of Atlanta.
-Having worked both in the public and private sectors and through the boards he has served on he has developed relationships that proves invaluable.
-Understanding how our Board affects enforcement and implementation of those laws in developing projects makes him a person who sees each side of the process.
+Walter earned his degrees in Civil Engineering from Southern Polytechnic State University.
+He also worked in the public sector as City Engineer and Director of Public Works for the City of Roswell, Deputy Public Works Director/ Capital Improvement Manager for the City of Sandy Springs and as Senior Engineer for the City of Atlanta.
+Having worked both in the public and private sectors and through the boards he has served on he has developed relationships that prove invaluable in navigating the complex permitting processes and developing projects through the entitlement and regulatory process.

 Alan Toney is a fourth generation Atlantan.
 He is a retired businessman and an avid fly fisherman.
 As a member of Friends of the River he helped create the Chattahoochee National Recreation Area.
 He was Vice Chair of the Atlanta Regional Commission’s Regional Atlanta Development Planning Committee during the implementation of Metropolitan River Protection Act.
 He has been a Soil and Water Supervisor since 1995 and he believes that protecting the Waters of Georgia is central to promoting smart growth and livability of the Metro Atlanta Area.